zhengchang907/arm-oraclelinux-wls/admin/dbTemplate.md

 ## Verify Database Connection

-Follow the steps to check if AAD is enabled.
+Follow the steps to check if the database has successfully been connected.

-* Go to WebLogic Admin Server Console,  you can find it from output of WebLogic Instance deployment.
+- Visit the {{ site.data.var.wlsFullBrandName }} Admin console.
-* Go to Services -> DataSources
+- In the left navigation pane, expand the **Services** tree node and the **DataSources** child node.
-* Click JDBC database name, e.g. `jdbc/WebLogicDB`
+- Select the row for the JDBC database name, for example `jdbc/WebLogicDB`.
-* Click Monitoring -> Testing
+- Select the **Monitoring** tab and the **Testing** sub-tab.
-* Select `admin` and click "Test Data Source"
+- Select `admin` and select **Test Data Source**
-* If the database is enbaled, you will get message like "Test of jdbc/WebLogicDB on server admin was successful."
+- If the database is enbaled, you will see a message similar to "Test of jdbc/WebLogicDB on server admin was successful."